torcato/poc-claims/README.md

-# Insurance Claims Flask App
+# Insurance Claims Flask Demo App

 A simple Flask server that:
 1. Reads a CSV file with insurance claim data.